viadeo/kasper-framework/doc/source/guide/2_defining_a_domain/3_defining_the_command_side.rst

 Introduction
 ------------------------

-The command side is focused on processing of commands, maintenance of model coherency and data persistence with ACID propertes.
+The command side is focused on processing of commands, maintenance of model coherency and data persistence with ACID properties.

 Commands are created by the client application and then sent to the domain layer.
 Commands are messages that instruct a specific entity to perform a certain action.
 Commands are named like DoSomethingCommand (for example, ChangeMyNameCommand,